FAQs for VirusScan Enterprise 8.x

 What are the best practices on how to configure the On-Demand Scanner?

-For configuring on-demand scan file scan threads for best performance, see the 8.8 Best Practices Guide.
+For configuring On-Demand Scan file scan threads for best performance, see the VirusScan Enterprise 8.8 Best Practices Guide (PD22940).

 Why is McShield using CPU during On-Demand Scan?

-One of the improvements made for memory reduction was for the On-Access Scanner (mcshield.exe) to use the instance of the DAT files and Engine already loaded in memory.
+One of the improvements made for memory reduction was for the On-Demand Scanner (scan32.exe or scan64.exe) to use the instance of the DAT files and Engine already loaded in memory by the On-Access Scanner.
 As a result, when an On-Demand Scan is launched, you will see it using the McShield.exe process.
 It does not mean that the On-Demand Scanner (ODS) and On-Access Scanner (OAS) are scanning the same file.

 Does the On-Access Scanner scan items being scanned by the On-Demand Scanner?

 The VSE OAS scans every file access on Read or Write cycles when a file is accessed by another process.
 However, when the ODS Scan32.exe scans files, it does not trigger further scanning by the OAS.
 This is because there is an established trust between OAS and ODS.
 Therefore, when ODS is scanning files, an exclusion is automatically applied to the files being scanned by ODS scan32.exe.
-If another process tries to access these files, OAS scans them as normal.
+If another process tries to access these files, OAS scans the activity as expected.

 How does an incremental On-Demand Scan work?